bkatiemills/pythonForReuse/README.md

 > - AAA GGG is obviously terrible
 > - A-- A-- how good is this, really?

 > Let's give an alignment +1 point for every matching, non-gap character, -1 point for every mismatched non-gap character, and +0 points if there's a gap.
 Write a function `matchScore` that takes two globally aligned sequences, and uses this algorithm to calculate the match's score.
-Make 0 points for a match the default behavior, but let the user change this if they like.
+Make 0 points for a gap the default behavior, but let the user change this if they like.

 > Soln: